PFTL/website/content/blog/14_Storing_data_2.rst

 Each element of the array is 8-bits long (or 1 byte).
 We are storing 256 elements, and therefore we expect the file to be 256 bytes in size.
 However, if you check it, you will see that it is bigger than that: around 914 bytes.
 This difference is not negligible, so where is it coming from?

 We have stored 256 elements, but there more numbers in the file.
 10 elements are 1-digit long, 90 are 2-digits and 156 are 3-digits long.
 In total, there are 658 digits, plus 256 new line characters.
 If you add them up you get exactly 914.
 This means that each character is taking exactly 1 byte, or 8 bits.
+If you are on Windows, there is an extra consideration, because the new line character gets replaced by two characters and therefore you need to add 512 characters instead of 256.

 When you want to write a ``1``, it takes 1 byte.
 However, when you store a ``10`` it will take 2 bytes.
 You have to remember that, in the space of integer numbers of 8 bits, they both take the same amount of memory.
 With this simple example you start seeing that there are a lot of small issues that you have to take into account when saving data.